Lucy Stone: Reconciliation

-Starting early in January 1891, Carrie Chapman Catt visited Stone, repeatedly, at Pope's Hill, for the purpose of learning from Stone about the ways of political organizing.
+Starting early in January 1891, Carrie Chapman Catt visited Stone repeatedly at Pope's Hill for the purpose of learning from Stone about the ways of political organizing.
 Stone had previously met Catt at an Iowa state woman's suffrage convention in October 1889 and had been impressed at her ambition and sense of presence, saying "Mrs. Chapman will be heard from yet, in this movement."
-Stone mentored Catt, the rest of that winter, giving her a wealth of information about lobbying techniques and fundraising.
-Catt, later, used the teaching to good effect in leading the final drive to gain women the vote in 1920.
+Stone mentored Catt for the rest of that winter, giving her a wealth of information about lobbying techniques and fundraising.
+Catt later used the teaching in order to lead the final drive to gain women the vote in 1920.

-Catt, Stone, and Blackwell went, together, to the January 1892 NAWSA convention in Washington, DC.
+Catt, Stone, and Blackwell went together to the January 1892 NAWSA convention in Washington, DC.
 Along with Isabella Beecher Hooker, Stone, Stanton, and Anthony, the "triumvirate" of women's suffrage, were called away from the convention's opening hours by an unexpected woman suffrage hearing before the United States House Committee on the Judiciary.
 Stone told the assembled congressmen "I come before this committee with the sense which I always feel, that we are handicapped, as women, in what we try to do for ourselves by the single fact that we have no vote.
 This cheapens us.
-You do not care so much for us, as if we had votes.”
-Stone argued that men should work to pass laws for equality, in property rights between the sexes.
+You do not care so much for us, as if we had votes."
+Stone argued that men should work to pass laws for equality in property rights between the sexes.
 Stone demanded an eradication of coverture, the folding of a wife's property into that of her husband.
-Stone's impromptu speech paled, in comparison to Stanton's brilliant outpouring, which preceded hers.
-Stone later published Stanton's speech, in its entirety, in the Woman's Journal as "Solitude of Self".
+Stone's impromptu speech was preceded by a speech by Stanton.
+Stone later published Stanton's speech in its entirety in the Woman's Journal as "Solitude of Self".
 Back at the NAWSA convention, Anthony was elected president, with Stanton and Stone becoming honorary presidents.